-Net cash used in operating activities increased \$10.3 million to \$11.0 million in the three months ended March 30, 2024, compared to \$0.7 million in the three months ended April 1, 2023.
-The increase in cash used by operating activities was primarily due to decreased earnings of \$42.9 million and an unfavorable impact from accrued expenses of \$28.6 million, due primarily to higher payments of performance-based variable compensation, partially offset by a \$62.7 million improvement in net cash provided by our working capital accounts.
-The impact of Accounts receivable, net of \$82.6 million was favorable in the three months ended March 30, 2024, compared to the three months ended April 1, 2023, which was primarily due to decreased sales and slightly improved collections.
-Cash flow used by Inventory was \$45.6 million unfavorable compared to the three months ended April 1, 2023, while cash flow provided by Accounts payable was \$25.6 million favorable compared to the three months ended April 1, 2023.
-The changes in Inventory and Accounts payable were primarily due to increased inventory purchases made during the three months ended March 30, 2024, in anticipation of expected growth in the remaining months of 2024.
+Net cash used in provided by operating activities increased \$10.3 million decreased \$113.0 million to \$11.0 million \$40.4 million in the three six months ended March 30, 2024 June 29, 2024, compared to \$0.7 million \$153.4 million in the three six months ended April 1, 2023 July 1, 2023.
+The increase in decreased operating cash used by operating activities flow was primarily due to decreased earnings of \$42.9 million \$99.6 million and an unfavorable impact from accrued expenses of \$28.6 \$37.9 million, due primarily to higher payments of performance-based variable compensation, partially offset by a \$62.7 million \$22.4 million improvement in net cash provided by our working capital accounts.
+The impact of Accounts receivable, net of \$82.6 million \$73.7 million was favorable in the three six months ended March 30, 2024 June 29, 2024, compared to the three six months ended April 1, 2023 July 1, 2023, which was primarily due to decreased sales and slightly improved collections.
+Cash flow used by Inventory was \$45.6 million The \$12.9 million favorable impact from accounts payable is primarily due to improved payment terms with suppliers.
+The \$64.2 million unfavorable impact of inventory is primarily due to the prior year benefit from intentional, one-time reductions not being repeated in the current year, as the current year began with a more normalized inventory level as compared to the three months ended April 1, 2023, while cash flow provided by Accounts payable was \$25.6 million favorable compared to the three months ended April 1, 2023.
+The changes in inventory and Accounts payable were primarily due to increased inventory purchases made during the three months ended March 30, 2024, in anticipation of expected growth in the remaining months of 2024, prior year.